rahulrana95/datifyy_monorepo_v2/docs/FRONTEND_DEVELOPMENT_GUIDE.md

 - no hard coding of colors, always use from theme
 - no constsns, make a common constants file as per usage
 - always follow theme
+- for service create service based on base serice client.
+- Everytime you make a change, please make sure test it using unit tests